Sarah Vaughan: 1959–1969: Atkins and Roulette

 The exit of Treadwell from Vaughan's life was precipitated by the entry of Clyde "C.B."
-Atkins, a man of uncertain background whom she had met in Chicago and married on September 4, 1959.
+Atkins, a man of uncertain background whom she had met in Chicago and married on September 4, 1958.
 Although Atkins had no experience in artist management or music, Vaughan wished to have a mixed professional and personal relationship like the one she had with Treadwell.
 She made Atkins her manager, although she was still feeling the sting of the problems she had with Treadwell and initially kept a closer eye on Atkins.
-Vaughan and Atkins moved into a house in Englewood, New Jersey.
+Vaughan and Atkins moved into a house in Englewood Cliffs, New Jersey.

 When Vaughan's contract with Mercury ended in late 1959, she signed on with Roulette, a small label owned by Morris Levy, who was one of the backers of Birdland, where she frequently appeared.
 She began recording for Roulette in April 1960, making a string of large ensemble albums arranged or conducted by Billy May, Jimmy Jones, Joe Reisman, Quincy Jones, Benny Carter, Lalo Schifrin, and Gerald Wilson.
 She had pop chart success in 1960 with "Serenata" on Roulette and "Eternally" and "You're My Baby", a couple of residual tracks from her Mercury contract.
 She recorded After Hours (1961) with guitarist Mundell Lowe and double bassist George Duvivier and Sarah + 2 (1962) with guitarist Barney Kessel and double bassist Joe Comfort.

-In 1961 Vaughan and Atkins adopted a daughter, Deborah Lois Atkins, known professionally as Paris Vaughan.
+In 1961, Vaughan and Atkins adopted a daughter, Deborah Lois Atkins, known professionally as Paris Vaughan.
 However, the relationship with Atkins proved difficult and violent.
 After several incidents, she filed for divorce in November 1963.
 She turned to two friends to help sort out the financial affairs of the marriage.
 Club owner John "Preacher" Wells, a childhood acquaintance, and Clyde "Pumpkin" Golden Jr. discovered that Atkins' gambling and spending had put Vaughan around $150,000 in debt.
-The Englewood house was seized by the IRS for nonpayment of taxes.
+The Englewood Cliffs house was seized by the IRS for nonpayment of taxes.
 Vaughan retained custody of their child and Golden took Atkins' place as Vaughan's manager and lover for the remainder of the decade.